bleroy/3d-junkyard/DecentXL/readme.md

 Add the cable linking the daughter board to the main board.

-Plug the smaller end of the custom cable into the connector on the bottom-right of the keybaord PCB.
+Pass the smaller end of the custom cable through the hole in the bracket and then plug it into the connector on the bottom-right of the keyboard PCB.

 For both cables, contacts go on the bottom side.

 ### Add cap adapters

-If you need them, add the cap adapter to your switches.
+If you need them, add the cap adapters to your switches.

 ### Add the key caps